 - In the top right, just to the left of the search button, choose “Sign in or Create Account”.
 Follow the prompts and fill out the information.

-2. Put your credit card information on your Disneyworld.com account.
-This will help things go faster when you make your reservations.
+Putting your credit card on your My Disney Experience account will help things go faster when you make your reservations.

 - Go to Disneyworld.com.

 - In the upper right, just under the search bar, hover over “My Disney Experience”.

 - Go to “My Account” and then click on “Profile”.

 - Scroll down to “Payment Method”.
 Click on “Store a credit card and PIN”.

 - Under “Dining Reservations”, choose “Add Credit Card” and follow the prompts.

 3. Practice and plan on Disney’s website, and research on other sites.

 Get to know how the system works.
 Practice using the site to get dining reservations using a fake date within your reservation window, and just don’t complete the process.